Content

 Published 10/17/2021

-Have you ever brushed your hair back, tied it into a ponytail and noticed thinning at the temples?
+Have you ever brushed your hair back, tied it into a ponytail, and noticed your hair thinning at the temples?

 The good news?
-If you’re starting to develop temple hair loss, you can often prevent it from worsening.
+If you’re starting to develop temple hair loss, you can often prevent it from worsening and regrow some hair back.

 Read on to find out why a female receding hairline at the temples happens.
-Plus, tips on what you can do to prevent thinning from worsening and the best ways to stimulate hair growth by your temples, hairline and scalp.
+We’ll also share tips on what you can do to prevent thinning from worsening and the best ways to stimulate hair growth around your temples, along your hairline, and across your scalp.

 Content